The Müllerian duct anomaly classification is a seven-class system that can be used to describe a number of embryonic Müllerian duct anomalies:

 primary involvement of the ovaries with lymphoma (i.e. primary ovarian lymphoma): very rare

-secondary ovarian involvement of the ovaries with generalised lymphoma (i.e. secondary ovarian lymphoma): more common scenario
+secondary ovarian involvement of the ovaries with generalized lymphoma (i.e. secondary ovarian lymphoma): more common scenario

 Mucinous cystadenocarcinoma of the ovary is a rare malignant ovarian mucinous tumor.
 This type can account for 5-10% of all ovarian mucinous tumors.
 It is a type of ovarian epithelial tumor.